allegheny-computer-science-203-s2021/assessment/assessment.md

 * Software design

-Creating the best software blueprint to most efficiently solve a particular problem.

 * None = Doesn't even attempt to solve the problem.
 * Inadequate = Creates incorrect software to solve the problem.